OfficeDev/Office-Add-in-samples/Samples/auth/Outlook-Add-in-SSO/README.md

 1. In Visual Studio, open the **AttachmentDemo.sln** solution file for this sample.

 1. In the **Solution Explorer** open **AttachmentDemo > AttachmentDemoManifest > AttachmentDemo.xml**.
+1. Find the `<WebApplicationInfo>` section near the bottom of the manifest.
 Then replace the `[Enter the Client Id (Application ID obtained from the Azure portal)]` value, in both places where it appears, with the application ID you generated as part of the app registration process.

     **Note:** Make sure that the port number in the `Resource` element matches the port used by your project.
 It should also match the port you used when registering the application.

-1. In the **Solution Explorer** open **AttachmentDemoWeb > Web.config** and replace the `[Enter the Client Id (Application ID obtained from the Azure portal)]` value with the application ID and `[Copy the client secret added to the app from the Azure portal]` with the client secret you generated as part of the app registration process.
+1. In the **Solution Explorer** open **AttachmentDemoWeb > Web.config**.
+1. Replace the `[Enter the Client Id (Application ID obtained from the Azure portal)]` value, in both places where it appears, with the application ID you generated as part of the app registration process.
+1. Replace the `[Copy the client secret added to the app from the Azure portal]` value with the client secret you generated as part of the app registration process.

 ## Provide user consent to the app